 - Dataset manipulations and mixing

-- Jittering, random mirroring, amount of epochs
+- Image jitter, random mirroring, the number of epochs

-- Unconditional/conditional D model
+- Unconditional/conditional D models

 Same detailed patterns everywhere